 After the initial slave rebellion on St. Dominique, a civil war developed between the black dominated north and the mulatto dominated south.
 Toussaint L'Ouverture, an educated herb doctor and military man, emerged as the leader of the former slaves in the north.
 He conquered the entire island.
 Spain ceded the eastern side of the island to France (1795).
-Toussaint managed to restor order, ended the massacres, and restored some of the colony's lost prosperity (1796).
+Toussaint managed to restore order, ended the massacres, and restored some of the colony's lost prosperity (1796).
 Napoleon Bonaparte seized control of France.
 He attempts to retake Saint Domingue because of the huge exports that had come from the colony.
-He sends a substantial 34,000 man army to defeat the slave armies and reestablish French control.
+He sent a substantial 34,000 man army to defeat the slave armies and reestablish French control.
 The French commander Leclerc through subterfuge seized Toussaint L'Ouverture seized and deported him to France (1801).
 He died in a French prison.
+The French Army, however, was decimated by a yellow fever epidemic.
 The Convention in Paris reintroduced slavery to Saint Domingue (1802).
 This result in a renewed rebellion and more massacres (1802).
 The slaves continued to resist even after Toussaint's capture.
 Haitains declared an independent republic (1804).

 The population of the French colony was divided into three basic groups: the whites or "Blancs", the "Affranchis" (free blacks and mulattos) and the great masses of the population--black slaves who worked the sugar plantations.
 Unlike North America where slaves were a minority, even in the South, the white and mulatto population on Saint-Domingue was very small.
 These classes were defined and govered by the Code Noir--royal degrees.
 All political power was conerred on the whites.
 The Affranchis or free people of color had the ability to acquire property inclusing land and slaves, but they had no political power.